vectorgrp/sil-kit/docs/api/api.rst

 the :doc:`Quick Start<../usage/quickstart>`.

-!!!
-VIB Entry Point and API Organization
+API Entry Point and API Organization
 ------------------------------------

 The Participant constitutes the main entry point into the Integration Bus API.